jonas-beaumont/http-status/README.md

 # HTTP-STATUS

-This Python script is a prometheus_client monitoring tool designed to periodically check and report on the health and performance of specified HTTP endpoints.
-It measures HTTP request latencies, tracks response status codes, verifies SSL certificate validity and expiration, and optionally checks for specific strings in response bodies.
+HTTP-STATUS is a Python script that checks HTTP endpoint health.
+It checks HTTP the latency, status codes, and optionally checks for a strings in the response bodies, SSL certificate validity and expiration.
+The metrics are published using the promtheus_client ready to be scraped by Prometheus.

 ## Getting started